ioBroker/ioBroker/doc/STATE_ROLES.md

-`STATE_ROLES.md` is now a part of the offical documentation and is maintained at https://www.iobroker.net/#en/documentation/dev/stateroles.md
+`STATE_ROLES.md` is now a part of the official documentation and is maintained at https://www.iobroker.net/#en/documentation/dev/stateroles.md